oracle/terraform-provider-oci/website/docs/d/database_exascale_db_storage_vaults.html.markdown

 	* `available_size_in_gbs` - Available Capacity
 	* `total_size_in_gbs` - Total Capacity
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Exadata Database Storage Vault.
+* `is_autoscale_enabled` - Indicates if autoscale feature is enabled for the Database Storage Vault.
+The default value is `FALSE`.
 * `lifecycle_details` - Additional information about the current lifecycle state.
 * `state` - The current state of the Exadata Database Storage Vault.
 * `subscription_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the subscription with which resource needs to be associated with.